 “ I delight to do Thy will, O God.” – Psalm 40:8

-The beginning of the journey recognizes and accepts God’s choice above our own by a conscious decision of submission, capitulation, and resignation subjugating our personal preference for some different circumstance by yielding to the will of God.
+The beginning of the journey is your conscious decision to submit, capitulate, and subjugate your personal preferences for something else by yielding to the will of God.

 Horses begin training by accepting the will of the trainer over their own preference to laze in the pasture with herd buddies.
-They often submit, capitulate, and are resigned to the greater power of the trainer.
+They often submit, resigning themselves to the trainer’s greater power.
 Horses may offer obedience, but obedience begins by making a conscious decision to yield to the new boss.

 Predicting Relationship Success